 Vivo has been doing the extremely aggressive marketing and advertisements of their selfie-centric devices in India.
 No matter where you go if you look around you will surely see some Vivo posters and banners around you.
 Earlier Vivo had launched the Vivo V5 with a 20MP front camera and Vivo V5 Plus with a 20MP+8MP dual front camera, both of the devices are still a hot cake in the market, especially for those who love taking selfies.

 Thanks to Vivo and AccordPR for sending the V5s early.
 I’ve been using the device since last 4-5 days and my first experience with the Vivo V5s is better than I was expecting.
-This is basically the combination of Vivo V5 and Vivo V5 Plus, the company has combined the beautiful design of Vivo V5 Plus and the specification of Vivo V5 together, V5s comes with the matte black color which is making the device looks even better than Vivo V5 Plus.
+This is basically the combination of Vivo V5 and Vivo V5 Plus, the company has combined the beautiful design of Vivo V5 Plus and the specification of Vivo V5 together, V5s comes with the matte black colour which is making the device looks even better than Vivo V5 Plus.

-Key Specifications Of Vivo V5s:-
+Key Specifications Of Vivo V5s:

 - Dual SIM; Hybrid SIM slot; VoLTE Support